 Figure 1.
 Herbarium of Johann Friedrich Zeidler, 1732.
-An example for colouring of specimens in order to "preserve" the natural colour of the plant.
+An example for colouring of specimens in order to "preserve" the natural colour of the plant

 Figure 2.
 A fragment of Zeidler's herbarium scanned with MacroXRF.
 The mapping shows strong signals from arsenic (bottom left) and lead (bottom right) in the same area.
-The pesticide area doesn't match to the shape of the specimen.
+The pesticide area doesn't match to the shape of the specimen finished form and the order of specimens cannot be changed.
+The specimens are put often in a not intuitive order, so that may be not useful for the scientists.
+Nevertheless they usually still comprise a lot of historical information.